What Are Some Safe Truck Driving Tips?

 Follow These Safe Driving Tips

 - Stay Aware: You should always be vigilant behind the wheel.
-React as fast as possible to unexpected situations or road users who don’t understand how commercial trucks operate.
+Be ready to react to unexpected situations or road users who don’t understand how commercial trucks operate.
 Scan about 15 seconds ahead and check your mirrors every 8 to 10 seconds.

 - Look After Your Truck: A poorly maintained truck can’t be trusted, so follow recommended service intervals to ensure everything from brake pads to the battery to the lights works when you need them to.
 You should also make pre-trip safety inspections to avoid setbacks like having to jump start your semi truck or schedule emergency service like immediate tire replacement.